VenkataVilochan/Online-Learning-Platform/README.md

 An online learning platform with video lessons, quizzes, and progress tracking.
 Features include media streaming, user authentication, course approval, live video conferencing, messaging, and secure payments.
 Built for scalable, real-time education delivery.

+## 🎓 INTERNSHIP EXPERIENCE

+This project gave me hands-on experience with building an Online Learning Platform using modern web technologies.
+I explored user authentication, dynamic content rendering, and responsive design to create a scalable and engaging educational experience.

+I sincerely thank **Codtech IT Solutions Pvt.
+Ltd.** for this opportunity.
+The mentorship from **Neela Santosh Kumar** and the structured internship helped me grow both technically and professionally.
+This project has strengthened my understanding of full-stack development, user-centric design, and real-world deployment strategies.